ErinMorelli/em-beer-manager/README.txt

 == Changelog ==

+= 1.9.1 =
+* Fixed issue with content filter being overridden by other plugins

 = 1.9.0 =
 * Fixed issue with language textdomain files not loading properly
 * Fixed issue with p and br tags not displaying properly in beer posts